JavAmz/anthropic-quickstarts/computer-use-demo/README.md

     -v $HOME/.anthropic:/home/computeruse/.anthropic \
     -p 5900:5900 \
     -p 8501:8501 \
-    -p 6080:6080 \
-    -p 8080:8080 \
     -it computer-use-demo:local  # can also use ghcr.io/anthropics/anthropic-quickstarts:computer-use-demo-latest
 ```

 The docker run command above mounts the repo inside the docker image, such that you can edit files from the host.
-Streamlit is already configured with auto reloading.